dankamongmen/notcurses/README.md

 * Abbreviated [history](doc/HISTORY.md) and thanks.
 * [Differences from](doc/CURSES.md) Curses and adapting Curses programs.

+If you (understandably) want to avoid the large Pandoc stack, but still enjoy manual page goodness, I publish a tarball with generated man/XHTML along with each release.
+Download it, and install the contents as you deem fit.

 ## Environment notes

 * If your `TERM` variable is wrong, or that terminfo definition is out-of-date,